xiaoxiao921/GodotDoorstop/README.md

 ## Godot runtime support

 Godot Doorstop supports executing .NET assemblies in Godot.
+Currently it only extends to Godot games using C# as their scripting language.
+Godot game that uses GDScript only are not supported right now.
 Godot Doorstop tries to run your assembly as follows:

 * Your assembly is executed in the same runtime.
 As a result